UNISON's manifesto for Scotland's public

 and action on assaults on staff have all played an important role

 in building staff confidence.
-However, there is still more to do
+However, there is still more to

-and finance past discrimination settlements.
-Discriminatory attacks
+pay and finance past discrimination settlements.
+Discriminatory

 There has been some improvement in the co-ordination of scrutiny